 I know what you’re thinking: Really Tash?
 Epsom salts??
 That sure doesn’t sound all that detoxing…

-Here’s a little bit about Epsom salts:
+Here’s a little bit about Epsom salts to help convince you:

 Epsom salt contains magnesium sulfate, an important mineral compound that helps balance the body’s many biological processes and helps to flush toxins from the skin, our largest and most porous detoxifying organ.
 Simply soaking in a hot bath with 2-3 cups of dissolved Epsom salts can assist in removing harmful impurities from your body in about 10-15 minutes.